lenra-io/docs/src/markdown/lenra-principles.md

 If we want to change the model, we must call a listener.
 Your listener is a function that is able to call the data API to get/create/update/delete a document.
 This function is called when an action is performed by the user on the UI (button pressed, click, checkbox checked…).

-The listener take 3 arguments : a property object (**props**), the **event** that triggered this listener and an **api** object that contains all the necessary the data API informations.
+The listener takes 3 arguments : a property object (**props**), the **event** that triggered this listener and an **api** object that contains all the necessary API informations.

-To update the model simply call the HTTP data API in your listener.
-For example, the increment listener in the node template simply increment the counter given in the props.
+To update the model, simply call the HTTP data API in your listener.
+For example, the increment listener in the node template simply increments the counter given in the props.
 Here, the event is irrelevant (button click).

 ```jsx
 const apiService = require("../services/api");